-If your child has psoriasis, there's a lot you can do to help him learn how to manage symptoms and keep the skin condition from chipping away at his self-confidence.
-With the right approach, your support can show him the way to live and thrive with the disease.
+If your child has psoriasis, there's a lot you can do to help them learn how to manage symptoms and keep the skin condition from chipping away at their self-confidence.
+With the right approach, your support can show them the way to live and thrive with the disease.

 Help Your Child Accept It